Memorial Day Holiday Hours, 8:00AM - 4:00PM, Monday, May 25.

 Growth

 By the early 1960s, the JCC had outgrown its facility and created a new home on North San Pedro Road.
 In 1980 a partnership of the Osher Marin JCC, Congregation Rodef Sholom, and Brandeis Marin Day School was created to develop a Marin Jewish Community Campus, one of the first of its kind in North America.
-The new campus opened in 1991 with a 80,000 square foot state-of-the-art JCC.
+The new Lonee C. Hoytt Jewish Campus opened in 1991 with a 80,000 square foot state-of-the-art JCC.

 The JCC campus is nestled into a beautiful hillside in San Rafael, CA, with a charming cafe, lounge areas, and modern fitness facilities including award-winning indoor and outdoor pools.